• Skip to primary navigation

 However, this does not automatically fix accessibility issues on your site.

-We previously recommend overlay tools, but have now been made aware that these may actually be worse.
-Tools that fall under this include:
+We previously recommend overlay tools, but have now been made aware that these may actually be worse based on feedback from accessibility experts.

 Buttons vs. links